texfaq/texfaq.github.io/FAQ-whatenc.md

 fonts, it is necessary to arrange that whenever the command sequence ``\`e`` has been input
-(explicitly, or implicitly via the sort of mapping of input mentioned above), the character that codes the position of the ''&eacute;'' glyph is used.
+(explicitly, or implicitly via the sort of mapping of input mentioned above), the character that codes the position of the ''é'' glyph is used.

 Thus we could have the odd arrangement that the diacriticised character in